OrienteerBAP/Orienteer-Guidebook/faq.md

 1) Person can be within multiple departments: roles do allow that.
 2) According to department person is assigned to he can has different rights.
 Roles do allow to define that

-**Q: Сan we establish the common password workflow, when userы can change their passwords themselves?**
+**Q: Сan we establish the common password workflow, when userы can change their passwords themselves?
+Is there a way for a user for password recovery without involving the admin?**

 A: ...